Chickens have feelings just like you do. According to studies, they experience negative emotions like fear and also positive ones like happiness.

 - Purchase heaters for the feeders as well as the waterers to prevent the water supply from freezing!
 This is critical because hens cannot survive for long periods of time without access to fresh water.

-- Don’t overheat your chicken coop because birds adapt to the cold over time.
+- Avoid overheating your chicken coop, as birds can adapt to the cold over time and sudden temperature changes can be harmful.
 The hens will never grow acclimated to the colder outside temperature if you heat the coop, so if the heat goes out, causing a sudden change in temperature, you could lose your entire flock overnight.

 - Consider whether you want to keep your chickens laying in the winter by using a bulb to simulate daylight.